-What it the Psychological Clinic?
+What is the Psychological Clinic?

 The Oakland County Circuit Court, Family Division has had a psychological clinic for many years (it was originally part of Probate Court).
-The Clinical Services Unit, also known as the "Psychological Clinic," performs Court-ordered evaluations on individuals and families who are involved with the Court regarding neglect and delinquency matters, guardianship matters, adoption matters, or child custody and parenting time matters.
+The Clinical Services Unit, also known as the "Psychological Clinic," performs Court-ordered evaluations on individuals and families who are involved with the Court regarding neglect and delinquency matters, guardianship matters, adoption matters or child custody and parenting time matters.

 Why are psychological evaluations done?